BIOCHEMISTRY WITH LAB.

 The biochemistry course provides the basic knowledge of the structure and properties of the universal cells' components, and of the chemical processes of the primary metabolism of eukaryotic and prokaryotic cells.

-The course includes classroom lectures and one laboratory session guided by the teacher.
+The course includes classroom lectures and one laboratory session.